 Building up your female resilience muscle

-Which leads us on nicely to Stewart's second key tool - building up your female resilience muscle.
+Which leads us on nicely to Lauren's second key tool - building up your female resilience muscle.

-Not many people who know Stewart know that her first jobs out of uni involved working on the factory floor of Jaguar Land Rover and Unilever’s ice cream making facility!
+Not many people who know Lauren know that her first jobs out of uni involved working on the factory floor of Jaguar Land Rover and Unilever’s ice cream making facility!